For some, the best short breaks mean peace and quiet.

 The Lomond Park Hotel is a comfortable modern hotel, with a restaurant, two bars and a popular weekend nightspot.
 It’s also a handy base for exploring the Loch Lomond area.

-Available seven days a week, with supplements for weekend stays, the Big Deal offers a stay for two in a double or twin room with continental breakfast and a bottle of house wine in your room on arrival.
+Available seven days a week, the Big Deal offers a stay for two in a double or twin room with continental breakfast and a mini bottle of prosecco in your room on arrival.

-Option one is for one night and includes a three course dinner.
-Option two is for two consecutive nights and includes a three course dinner for each guest on the first night.
+Option one is for one night and includes a two course dinner.
+Option two is for two consecutive nights and includes a two course dinner for each guest on the first night.

 Comfortable, modern, ensuite guest rooms are all equipped with plasma TVs with built in DVD and Freeview, plus tea and coffee facilities.